Top 10 Best Jobs in the Media Industry

 Top 10 Jobs in the Media Industry

-The occupational outlook for editors might be pretty poor – the profession is expected to decline by 5 percent over the next few years, according to the Bureau of Labor Statistics – but that doesn't mean that those skills are out of demand.
+The occupational outlook for editors might be pretty poor – the profession is expected to decline by 1 percent over the next few years, according to the Bureau of Labor Statistics – but that doesn't mean that those skills are out of demand.
 Tech-savvy editors who don't mind learning how to use Google Analytics and the basics of SEO can transition themselves from editorial management roles into this relatively new occupation, and earn a good living doing it.

 - Typical Education: Bachelor's Degree

 If you already spend most of your time on Twitter, Instagram, Snapchat, etc., the good news is that it doesn't have to be a waste of time.
 If you're willing to embrace the strategic marketing side of social, you might be able to turn your passion into a career.
-Just be advised: in addition to a bachelor's degree and plenty of social media knowhow, this job requires the tact and discretion of a politician.
+Just be advised: in addition to a bachelor's degree and plenty of social media know-how, this job requires tact and discretion.
 The internet never forgets.